 The historic town of Split, which was built within the palace walls of the roman emperor, Diocletian, is one of the country’s most significant centers and World Heritage Sites.
 As the last stop on your sailing journey, the ancient city of Split will awaken your senses as you wander through the narrow city streets, dine on delicious traditional dishes with a modern twist, and enjoy master works of art.
 After you’ve dropped off your boat in the historic harbor, enjoy a cup of coffee while watching people go by on Split’s famous promenade then take in a little bit of culture at one of the city’s museums.
 Hit the beach at the popular Bavice beach, located close to the city center or a relax on a more secluded spot along Marjan Park.
 You can find out more about things to do, what to see and what to eat in Split in our city guide.

-You can make the most of your holiday in Croatia with the freedom to explore the stunning Dalmatian coast and its charming islands with a one-way sail.
+You can make the most of your next holiday in Croatia with through the freedom of exploring the stunning Dalmatian coast by boat.
 Whether your traveling with friends in search of the best party islands, seeking an extraordinary culinary experience or seeking some of the world’s best beaches, Croatia is the best destination for your next holiday.